-I. WINDOWS AND DOORS
+L. WINDOWS AND DOORS

 All windows and exterior doors must be Energy Star rated for zone south central be of high quality, durability and must be installed per manufacturer's requirements to achieve at least a 10 year warranty, 1 year warranty for Fire Rated doors.
-Developments are required to provide the Authority a written manufacturer warranty confirming the warranty has been acquired for the windows and exterior doors.
-This can be submitted with the placed in service application.
 An accessible automatic door opener is required for the primary entrance into and out of older person's congregate buildings.